Subscribe To My YouTube Channel!

 Super C Plot:

-It’s been one year since Bill Rizer and Lance Bean took down the evil Red Falcon terrorist organization and their alien leaders.
+It’s been one year since Bill Rizer and Lance Bean took down the evil Red Falcon terrorist organization and its alien leaders.
 The dangerous duo is called back into action, this time they must infiltrate an allied base as their brothers in arms have been possessed by aliens who are back with a vengeance and a new mutation to their bodies.

 Super C Gameplay: